black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 91
 Now you can start applying your function parser to your evalFormula logic.
 Declare a functionExpanded variable, and assign it the result of calling applyFunction with your cellExpanded string.

+# Step 92
+Like you did with your highPrecedence() function, your evalFormula() function needs to ensure it has evaluated and replaced everything.

+Use a ternary to check if functionExpanded is equal to the original string x.
+If it is, return functionExpanded, otherwise return the result of calling evalFormula() again with functionExpanded and cells as arguments.